The Commander In Chief At The Lowest Ebb — Framing The Problem, Doctrine, And Original Understanding

 This Article is the first of a two-part effort to determine how the constitutional argument concerning such preclusive executive war powers is best conceived.
 Professors Barron and Lederman demonstrate that, notwithstanding recent attempts to yoke the defense of executive defiance in wartime to original understandings, there is surprisingly little historical evidence supporting the notion that the conduct of military campaigns is beyond legislative control.
 Thus stripped of its assumed roots in a supposedly longstanding tradition, and considered in light of the long pattern of executive acceptance of constraining statutes, the Administration’s recent assertion of preclusive war powers is revealed as a radical attempt to remake the constitutional law of war powers.

 This Article begins by explaining why the debate about the “lowest ebb” is now emerging as the primary constitutional war powers question, and by addressing the methodological missteps that have typically infected this debate.
 It then explores recent attempts to identify the preclusive prerogatives of the Commander in Chief and explains why the tests often deployed to cabin the scope of the presumed preclusive power are flawed.
 Finally, it reviews the relevant Supreme Court precedent, along with the constitutional text, the historical context in which the text was written, and the original understandings, and sets the stage for the post-Founding historical review contained in the next Article.

 Scholarly Commons Citation

 Lederman, Martin S. and Barron, David Jeremiah, "The Commander In Chief At The Lowest Ebb — Framing The Problem, Doctrine, And Original Understanding" (2008).
 Georgetown Law Faculty Working Papers.
-Paper 52.
+52.